 Defending champ Ash Barty returns to Miami Open final

 MIAMI (AP) — Defending champion Ash Barty returned to the final of the Miami Open by beating No. 5-seeded Elina Svitolina in straight sets.
 On Saturday, Barty will play the winner of the second semifinal between Bianca Andreescu and Maria Sakkari.
-Barty is assured of retaining her No. 1 ranking next week.
-She won the Miami title in 2019, and the event was canceled last year at the start of the coronavirus pandemic.
-On the men’s side, Hubert Hurkacz of Poland earned his first semifinal berth in a top-level ATP event by rallying past No. 2-seeded Stefanos Tsitsipas in three sets.
+On the men’s side, unseeded 20-year-old American Sebastian Korda’s breakthrough run ended with a quarterfinal loss to No. 4 Andrey Rublev in straight sets.
+Korda was slowed in the second set by a left thigh injury.
+Rublev and Hubert Hurkacz of Poland will play in their first semifinal at a top-level ATP event when they meet Friday night.

 By STEVEN WINE